php/php-langspec/spec/10-expressions.md

 program execution.

-Once an include file has been included, a subsequent use of `require_once` on that include file results in a return value of TRUE.
+Once an include file has been included, a subsequent use of `require_once` on that include file results in a return value of true.

 ##Constant Expressions